(click to jump to relevant section)

 Philip has been a professional writer since 1988.
 Having earlier tried to become a professional cricketer, then struggling respectively with engineering and social work, he discovered a passion and flair for writing and began work as a trainee reporter for the trade magazine Printing World.
 An eclectic career followed that took him to forests of southern Chile, health clinics in Nicaragua and community care in the UK.

 In 2015, Philip’s debut romantic comedy novel Close of Play (Urbane Publications) was published and received an enthusiastic reception from readers and critics.
-Marching on Together (2017) attracted a cover quote from legendary author Louis de Bernières.
-Philip is currently crowdfunding his third novel The Rooms We Never Enter, which focusses on a blossoming romance between a wealthy entrepreneur and a single mum on the minimum wage.
+Marching on Together (Urbane, 2017) attracted a cover quote from legendary author Louis de Bernières.
+Philip’s third novel, A Love of Two Halves (Unbound, due late 2019), focuses on a blossoming romance between a wealthy entrepreneur and a single mum on the minimum wage.
 Philip strives for clarity and profundity, humour and reflection, in contemporary dramas that include romance, events, and some sport, as well as opportunities for characters to reshape their understanding of the world.

 Philip’s journalism and non-fiction publications focus on the world of work, particularly the gap between the evidence for enlightened workplaces, and the dismal reality of most offices and factories.
 His work encourages the dissemination of this evidence so that employers can treat their workers and the environment better while actually enhancing business performance.
 The ground-breaking article Your Company Doesn’t Exist – the People Who Work in it Do, co-authored with Dr Jules Goddard, was published in May 2017 in the London Business School Review.